sodafoundation/documentation/learning/dashboard/Group 4/Postman.md

 <br>

-Postman is one of the most popular software testing tools which is used for API testing.
+Postman is one of the most popular software testing tools used for API testing.
 With the help of this tool, developers can easily create, test, share, and document APIs.
 Here are some of the reasons why Postman is used by over 8 million users today:

 - Accessibility: One can use it anywhere after installing Postman into the device by simply logging in to the account.
 - Using Collections: Postman allows users to build collections for their API-calls.
 Every set can create multiple requests and subfolders.
 It will help to organize the test suites.